Hisense U7S Pro Review

 SmartTV: Vidaa / HomeOS

-Hisense U7S Pro on our European market traditionally uses its proprietary system.
-This year, Vidaa underwent rebranding and changed its name to "HomeOS."
-When it comes to the appearance of the system itself, there aren't any major revolutions – instead of purple accents, we simply have yellow.
-The system operates really smoothly and very responsively.
-The TV supports all typical Smart TV features, such as AirPlay, screen mirroring, and voice search.
-Interestingly, the new voice assistant is based on artificial intelligence, so its responses are mainly driven by AI.
-The only thing that can be criticized about the Vidaa system is that it doesn't offer the widest library of applications.
-At least that’s the case at the time of writing this review, which is in May 2026.
-(App list below).
+The Hisense U7S Pro, on our European market, conventionally uses its own proprietary system.
+This year Vidaa underwent a rebranding and changed its name to "HomeOS".
+As for the look of the system itself, there aren't any major changes; instead of purple accents there are simply yellow ones.
+The system itself runs really smoothly and is very responsive.
+The TV supports all the typical Smart TV features, such as AirPlay, screen mirroring, and voice search.
+Interestingly, the new voice assistant is based on artificial intelligence, so its answers are primarily AI-driven.
+The only fault you can find with Vidaa is that it doesn't offer the widest app library.
+At least that's the case at the time of writing this review, in May 2026.
+(App list at the bottom.)

-U7S Pro is also well-suited for the role of a classic television for watching traditional TV, mainly thanks to the remote control with a physical numeric keypad that we get in the package.
-With it, you can easily and quickly enter the number of the station you’re interested in.
-In the evenings, you don’t have to fumble around for buttons, as the functional part of the remote is backlit.
-Additionally, you don’t have to worry about batteries – the remote is equipped with a solar panel, and if needed, it can simply be charged via a USB-C port.
-It’s also worth mentioning that the HomeOS system (i.e., Vidaa) offers the ability to record programs from the built-in tuner directly onto a USB-connected flash drive or disk, as well as options for scheduling them.
-This is a significant plus, as such a feature is quite rare today, and it will certainly please those who use antenna television.
+The U7S Pro also works well as a classic TV for watching traditional broadcasts, mainly thanks to the remote with a physical numeric keypad that's included.
+With it you can quickly and easily type in the number of the channel you're interested in.
+In the evenings you don't have to fumble around, because the main key area of the remote is backlit.
+You also don't have to worry about batteries.
+The remote is equipped with a solar panel, and if needed it can simply be charged with a cable via the USB-C port.
+It's also worth adding that the HomeOS system (that is, Vidaa) offers the ability to record programs from the built-in tuner directly to a USB-connected flash drive or disk, and also to schedule recordings.
+That's a big plus, because this feature is now fairly rare, and it will certainly please people who use over-the-air TV.

 Sound connection options